BLOG

 So what happens if you fall into the latter camp?
 Is it reasonable to dismiss an employee for sharing their thoughts and opinions with an audience of other professionals?

-A recent Hungarian case has highlighted that terminating an individual’s employment for this reason may constitute a breach of freedom of expression.
+In this blog, we’ll explore a Hungarian case which highlighted that terminating an individual’s employment for this reason may constitute a breach of freedom of expression.

 Herbai v Hungary